neos/neos-development-collection/TYPO3.Neos/Documentation/InsideOfNeos/UserInterface/Translation.rst

 Default Language
 ================
-The `availableLanguages` are defined in `Packages/Application/TYPO3.Neos/Configuration/Settings.yaml`.
+The ``availableLanguages`` are defined in ``Packages/Application/TYPO3.Neos/Configuration/Settings.yaml``.

-You may override the default language of your installation in `Configuration/Settings.yaml`:
+You may override the default language of your installation in ``Configuration/Settings.yaml``:

 .. code-block:: yaml

-  TYPO3
+  TYPO3:
     Neos:
       userInterface:
         defaultLanguage: 'en'